marph91/jimmy/docs/formats/tiddlywiki.md

 ## Known Limitations

 Note content is in TiddlyWiki's [WikiText format](https://tiddlywiki.com/#WikiText).
 It is converted, but Markdown supports only a subset.
-For example Javascript functions won't work in the converted Markdown anymore.
+For example JavaScript functions won't work in the converted Markdown anymore.